 When a component group has children that are uptime-enabled and is collapsed, a roll-up will be displayed that shows the averages of the those children.

 The "Degraded Performance" and "Under Maintenance" states are not considered for this feature.
 Our stance is that while Degraded Performance (i.e. things are just running slow) does affect user experience, it's not technically downtime.
-We also think scheduled maintenance generally shouldn't factor in and this feature is more for display unplanned downtime.
+We also think scheduled maintenance generally shouldn't factor in and this feature is more for displaying unplanned downtime.

 We know that these opinions vary from organization to organization, so we may add options to include these things in the future.

 For now, there is currently no way to edit the underlying data that goes into your uptime showcase.
 We are acutely aware there are times when you'll miss updating your status page during downtime or accidentally leave a component in an outage state for too long.
-In this case, you will need to either turn of the "showcase" setting for that component, or delete the component and create a new one.
+In this case, you will need to either turn off the "showcase" setting for that component, or delete the component and create a new one.

 Each plan type is allowed a certain amount of Showcase Components: